Beneficial-AI-Foundation/formal-containment/comms/trajectory_labs/template.typ

 - In Yudkowsky 2002 @Yudkowsky2002AIBox, _AI boxing_ is the attempt to *contain* AI by policing its interface to the world.
 - In Necula 1997 @necula1997proof, _proof-carrying code_ is the attempt to *tag* code with a proof of it's correctness.
+We will also discuss the *Lampson confinement rules* @Lampson1973Confinement over ordinary programs.

 == AI Containment (Boxing)